-- Measles, Mumps, & Rubella completed MMR series (2 doses) or positive antibody titers - Tuberculin Skin Test negative PPD /or/ negative Chest X-Ray in compliance with affiliation agreement /or/ negative Quantiferon blood test (when PPD is not available.)
-PPDs are required annually; however, if a student has a chest X-ray or Quantiferon blood screen initially, the student will fill out a questionnaire annually about their respiratory health.
-The clinical placement coordinator or associate dean will then determine from the questionnaire if the student needs a repeat screening.
+- Measles, Mumps, & Rubella -

+completed MMR series (2 doses) or

+positive antibody titers

+- Tuberculin Skin Test negative PPD /or/ negative Chest X-Ray in compliance with affiliation agreement /or/ negative Quantiferon blood test (when PPD is not available.)
+PPDs are required annually; however, a student can also complete the Platt College Tuberculosis Symptom Screening Questionnaire Form annually about their respiratory health.
+The Clinical Placement Coordinator or Dean will then determine from the questionnaire if the student needs a repeat screening.

+- Tetanus/Diphtheria/Pertussis (Tdap) -Required every 10 years

+- Hepatitis B Completed Series (Series of

+3) or Positive Immune Titer (HbsAB)

+or Declination

-- Tetanus/Diphtheria/Pertussis (Tdap) Required every 10 years - Hepatitis B Completed Series (Series of 3) or Positive Immune Titer (HbsAB) or Declination - Varicella (Chicken Pox) positive history of chickenpox proof of varicella by immunization via titer or 2 vaccinations or note from doctor stating history of disease with doctor's signature and date - Flu shot.
-This is an ANNUAL shot you must get every fall - Submit a signed and verifiable Physical Form School of Nursing - Current American Heart Association BLS/CPR for Healthcare Providers - Provide Copy of current Personal Health Insurance - Provide healthcare certifications or licensures (copies) if applicable
+- Varicella (Chicken Pox) positive history of chickenpox proof of varicella by immunization via titer or 2 vaccinations or note from doctor stating history of disease with doctor's signature and date

+- Flu shot.
+This is an ANNUAL shot you must get every fall

+- Submit a signed and verifiable Physical Form School of Nursing

+- Current American Heart Association

+BLS/CPR for Healthcare Providers

+- Provide Copy of current Personal Health Insurance

+- Provide healthcare certifications or licensures (copies) if applicable

 - Proof of Liability and Malpractice

 Insurance per the affiliation

 agreement Will purchase through the

 School of Nursing at Platt College

 - Evidence of Worker's Compensation coverage per Colorado Law - Will purchase through the School of Nursing at Platt College

+- Evidence of a completed drug screen -

-- The only item that must be Faxed to
+The only item that must be Faxed to

 Platt College is evidence of a

 completed 10 Panel drug screen.

 Request a 10 Panel Drug Screen that

-includes the drugs listed below and

-please request that the facility fax the

-results to Platt College Fax # (303) 7451433 and please send attention to:

-Executive Administrative Assistant,

-School of Nursing.
+includes the drugs listed below and please request that the facility fax the results to Platt College Fax # (303) 745-1433 and please send attention to: Executive Administrative Assistant, School of Nursing.

-- 1) Amphetamine

-- 2) Barbiturates

-- 3) Benzodiazepines

-- 4) Cocaine

-- 5) Methadone

-- 6) Methaqualone

-- 7) Opiates

-- 8) Phencyclidine (PCP)

-- 9) Propoxyphene

-- 10) Cannabinoid (also known as THC)